bpcreech/blog/content/post/python-nodejs-eval.md

   bindings created by Sqreen, whch was later
   [aquired by DataDog](https://www.datadoghq.com/about/latest-news/press-releases/datadog-signs-definitive-agreement-to-acquire-sqreen/).
   - _TODO!
-This hasn't been published since 2021, but the old wheel on PyPI still works with v8 8.9.
-The build instructions currently fail, but maybe this can be resuscitated with relatively little work._
+This hasn't been published since 2021, but the old wheel on PyPI still works with v8 8.9. v8 is up to 12.x today, so it seems like it would be a good idea to update it... but the build instructions currently fail.
+    Maybe this can be resuscitated with relatively little work._
 - [Selenium WebDriver](https://www.selenium.dev/documentation/webdriver/): Just
   run the whole Chromium browser as a subprocess from Python.
   - _Obviously works and used by zillions of folks, but seemed heavier-weight